Aaron-Bopp/TIM/40_Evergreens/Do what you can for who you can.md

 This idea is reflected in [[eastern philosophy]] through [[Ashram]].
 [[Ashram]] describes fours stage of life, and in only one of those, [[Vanaprastha Ashram]],  do you actually focus on helping other people.
-This matches a [[Do what you can for who you can]] especially when you contrasted with [[Western philosophy]]'s focus on individual sacrifice.
+This matches a [[Do what you can for who you can]] attitude, especially when you contrasted with [[Western philosophy]]'s focus on individual sacrifice.

 - contrasts:: [[Be the change you want to see in the world]]
 - follows up:: [[Humans have decided to reject an unjust world]]